Claude Cowork for accounting firms: secure books, close, and tax work for Canadian CPAs

 That doesn’t rule Cowork out.
 It means the firm designs its own record of AI-assisted work.

-Fusion Computing wires the OpenTelemetry stream into the same monitoring we run for managed detection and response, so a practice sees tool calls and file access even though the transcript stays on the device.
+If the pilot needs centralized monitoring, define the destination, filtering, access and retention before enabling OpenTelemetry.
 If a working paper could support a filing or a CRA query, the firm keeps that record on purpose.

 Plan tier and a setup checklist for an accounting firm

-The plan tier is the first decision: per Anthropic’s plan lineup, only Team ($25 USD monthly, $20 USD annual, 5-seat minimum) and Enterprise carry the “not trained on by default” commitment a firm needs.
-A safe rollout: scope to one client folder, keep “ask before acting” on for client books, write a usage policy, turn on OpenTelemetry monitoring, and have a CPA sign off on filings.
+The plan tier is the first decision: per Anthropic’s plan lineup, only Team ($25 USD monthly, $20 USD annual, 2-seat minimum) and Enterprise carry the “not trained on by default” commitment a firm needs.
+A safe rollout: scope to one client folder, keep “Manually approve” on for client books, write a usage policy, turn on OpenTelemetry monitoring, and have a CPA sign off on filings.

 Cowork runs on Pro, Max, Team, and Enterprise plans per Anthropic’s release notes, but only the two business tiers fit client work.
 Here’s the checklist Fusion Computing runs with a firm before the first client file goes near the tool.
-The steps come from anonymized client data across the 2026 firm pilots; in our practice the plan-tier fix is the first change we make.
+In our practice the plan-tier fix is the first change we make.

 Why Canadian firms bring this work to Fusion Computing